akhealth/RFP-IES-Milestone2/00_IES_MILESTONE2_RFP.md

 development methodology, human-centered design, and continuous deployment methods.

-This Submittal Form must not exceed ten pages (reference RFP section 4.02); however, resumes and letters of intent are not included in the page limitation and may be submitted as attachments.
+This [Submittal Form](#sec-402-special-formatting-requirements) must not exceed ten pages; however, resumes and letters of intent are not included in the page limitation and may be submitted as attachments.

 ## Sec.
 5.05 Technical Understanding and Approach